 The Future of the Universe

-What will happen to the Universe?
+What will be the fate of the Universe?
 Will it last

 forever or will it end?
-That question has been around for a long long
+That question has been in our thoughts since

 One possiblity is that the Universe will come to an end in the